the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # Advanced React Components

 The chapter will focus on the implementation of advanced React components.
-You will learn about higher order components and how to implement them.
+You will learn about higher-order components and how to implement them.
 In addition you will dive into more advanced topics in React and implement complex interactions with it.

 ## Ref a DOM Element